Are you looking for the best luaus on Oahu that don’t feel cheesy? Keep scrolling for my honest review of the Experience Nutridge Luau on Oahu.

 Green Salad

-So, this was a standard green salad, but there was the choice of two different tropical dressings.
-I got the one with lilikoi (aka passion fruit) and it was so good I almost licked my plate.
+So, this was a standard green salad, but there was a choice of two different tropical dressings.
+I got the one with lilikoi (aka passion fruit), and it was so good I almost licked my plate.

 Hawaiian Sweet Rolls

-If you’re worried about your kids not eating anything, they will totally eat the roll.
+If you’re worried that your kids won’t eat anything, they will definitely eat the roll.

 Kalua Pork